MikronT/CursorMower/readme.md

 *Render Batch Faster & Smarter*

-This C++ based tool intends to provide fast and convenient command line interface building experience
+The C++ based tool that intends to provide fast and convenient command line interface building experience

-**Version:** Beta v4.1
+**Version:** Beta v4.2

 *Developed for Windows 10*
 *Not tested on other versions yet*